 Eliza is a photographer, activist, speaker, creator, curator and podcast host.
 She is most widely known as the founder of Cheer Up Luv.

 Eliza aims to drive awareness of gender inequality, sexism and women's rights while dismantling stigmas and opening up solution-focused conversations.
-Eliza does this in multiple ways - through content creation on social, photography, in-person & online workshops, lectures, and hosting and curating art exhibitions.
-She has worked with some of the world's most prestigious organisations and brands, including: The United Nations, Apple, TEDx, Nicer Tuesdays, The University of Cambridge, Forbes Ignite and UN Women.
+Eliza does this in multiple ways - through content creation, photography, in-person & online workshops, lectures, and hosting and curating art exhibitions.
+She has worked with some of the world's most prestigious organisations and brands, including The United Nations, Apple, TEDx, Nicer Tuesdays, The University of Cambridge, Forbes Ignite and UN Women.
+More recently, Eliza has worked with the likes of Apple, Parliament x Glamour Roundtable and visited 10 Downing Street to discuss women’s rights and for an interview with Jess Phillips.

-Eliza's work has also been featured in major publications like The BBC, The Guardian, i-D, Dazed, and Stylist.
-She has exhibited at the International Centre of Photography in New York, Photo London, Sri Lanka, Warsaw and Berlin.
+Eliza's work has been featured in major publications like The BBC, The Guardian, i-D, Dazed, and Stylist.
+She has exhibited her photography at the International Centre of Photography in New York, Photo London, Sri Lanka, Warsaw and Berlin.

 Eliza continues to initiate critical discussions surrounding misogyny and the treatment of women across different spaces and environments.
 She uses her online platform, public speaking opportunities, and workshops to inform, educate and inspire history-defining positive action.